 What do you put in a taco?

 Just about anything!
-Tacos start with a shell, they can be hard or soft tortilla, a filling of meat, chicken, pork or veggies, then a topping of salsa and guacamole and finally garnish we like Serranos or Jalapeño and Pineapple.
+Tacos start with a shell, they can be hard or soft tortilla, a filling of meat or veggies, then a topping of salsa and guacamole and finally garnish we like Serranos or Jalapeño and Pineapple.

 What do you serve with tacos?